LOL64654/cppcalculator/README.md

 # c++ calculator
-this my first porgram
+this my first porgram with c

-if someone can make my porgram better
+btw this thing i made it like 1 year ago

+i use arch btw